AnantharamanLab/TYMEFLIES_Viral/Time_series_analysis_part_1/README.md

 [script] 08.Time_series_analysis.part1.AMG_ratio_and_viral_gn_analysis.step9.get_viral_gn_and_AMG_variation.pl

-**10 Get AMG coverage ratio distribution in each month and year-month**
+**10 Get AMG coverage ratio distribution in each season and year-season**

 Note that we only included AMGs with distribution >= 5.
-In this script, we calculated both AMG coverage ratio distribution in each month and year-month and AMG-containing viral genome coverage distribution in each month and year-month.
+In this script, we calculated both AMG coverage ratio distribution in each season and year-season and AMG-containing viral genome coverage distribution in each season and year-season.

+"MetaPop/KO2season_ko_details.txt" is a file that contains two columns: "KO ID" and "KO details"

-[script] 08.Time_series_analysis.part1.AMG_ratio_and_viral_gn_analysis.step10.get_AMG_cov_ratio_variation_in_month_and_year_month.pl
+[script] 08.Time_series_analysis.part1.AMG_ratio_and_viral_gn_analysis.step10.get_AMG_cov_ratio_variation_in_season_and_year_season.pl

 **11 Visualize AMG coverage ratio and corresponding viral genome coverage variations**